fadibenz/systems-transformer-optimizations/writeup_flash_attention.md

 This is simply done by writing two kernels (since we will parallelize different things) for each pass.
 The launch overhead is minor compared to the cost of atomic operations.

-> Using this approach lead to significant speedup of around compared to the naive implementation, the quantiles were as follows:
+> Using this approach lead to no significant speedup in my experiments, it might be due to the T4 architecture or the small d_model,
+> better benchmarking would have involved different values for `d_model` and context length, unfortunately I can’t fit that on T4 and the daily quota is prohibitive.

+But separating the two kernels, would allow us to do smart causal masking on the kernel that calculates `dQ`, which would lead to speedup.

+#### Using smart masking:

+As expected, using smart masking on the second kernel allowed for a **1.5x speedup**, with quantiles:  `[162.21265869140623, 162.96388244628906, 163.57205505371095]`

+## End-to-End Benchmarking vs. Pure PyTorch attention:

+To finish off this implementation, I decided to run an e2e final benchmark against a pure PyTorch version, I used the T4 GPU as always and `float16` for everything the different results are in the tables below: